markmusic27/learning/sciences/biology/intro_to_biology.md

 A biome represents its ecosystems.

-Within all biomes, there are sub-biome
+Within all biomes, there are sub-bioms

 __Ex:__ Aquatic - Fresh Water - Salt Water

 Within a biome, there are habitats and niches

-__Habitats are where the organisms live.__
+__Habitats are where the organizms live.__
 -   Physical Place
--   Reflects the living place of an organism.
+-   Reflects the living place of an organizm.

-__A niche is what role that the organism plays in its environment.__
+__A nishe is what role that the organizm plays in its environment.__
--   Function or Activity
+-   Fuction or Activity
 -   Reflects its biotic and abiotic association with the environment.

 ### __This is how both relate:__